scratchfoundation/.github/CONTRIBUTING.md

   * If you don't have an issue in mind already, you can look through the [Bugs & Glitches forum.](https://scratch.mit.edu/discuss/3/) Look for users reporting problems, reproduce the problem yourself, and file new issues following our guidelines.

 * **Fixing bugs**
+  * **We will only accept Pull Requests for bugs that have an issue filed with a priority label**
+    * If you're interested in fixing a bug that does not have an issue already, please file the issue first and wait for it to have a priority added to it.
   * You can request to fix a bug in a comment on the issue if you mention the repo coordinator for this repository, using the @ symbol with their Github username.
 Check the list of [Repository Coordinators](./CONTRIBUTING.md#repository-coordinators) to find out who to @-mention.
-    * If the issue is marked "Help Wanted" you can go ahead and start working on it!
-  * **We will only accept Pull Requests for bugs that have an issue filed that has a priority label**
-    * If you're interested in fixing a bug that does not have an issue already, please file the issue first and wait for it to have a priority added to it.
+    * The "help wanted" label indicates issues that the Scratch Team thinks would be appropriate for an external contributor to work on.
+You should still wait for an issue to be prioritized before working on it or submitting a PR.
   * We are not looking for Pull Requests ("PR") for every issue and may deny a PR if it doesn't fit our criteria.
     * We are far more likely to accept a PR if it is for an issue marked with the "Help Wanted" label.
     * We will not accept PRs for issues marked with "Needs Discussion" or "Needs Design."